Maurizio-GitHub/portfolio-project-2/README.md

     - Before a new game starts, this area provides players with a nice couple of pictures depicting the game rules.
 They just differ in their colours, in relation to player-side and computer-side respectively:
     ![Game Rules](/assets/media/images-area.png "Game Rules")
-    - Once the game is running, pictures change to reflect player and computer choices, scores get updated based on game rules, moves left decrement accordingly and a feedback message appear to the bottom to clearly state who scored (i.e. who won):
+    - Once the game is running, pictures change to reflect player and computer choices, scores get updated based on game rules, moves left decrement accordingly and a feedback message appears to the bottom to clearly state who scored (i.e. who won):
     ![Game Area](/assets/media/game-area.png "Game Area")
-    - After the 9 regular moves - if you got there - since it always depends on the total scores made during the game (whose winner must score 5 out of 9), in case of a draw (of course, regardless that the very last move ends up with a "Draw!" - as in the case depicted below - or not), a tie-break phase starts.
-Just next to the counter saying that there are no moves left, a very clear feedback message says that.
-This phase goes on, possibly through other draws, until one of the opponents scores and the game over condition is met with a clear winner:
+    - After the 9 regular moves - if you got there - as it always depends on the total scores made during the game (whose winner must score 5 out of 9), in case of a draw (of course, regardless that the very last move ends up with a "Draw!", as in the case depicted below, or not), a tie-break phase starts.
+Just next to the counter saying that there are no moves left, a very clear feedback message warns about that:
     ![Tie-Break](/assets/media/tie-break.png "Tie-Break")
-    - When the game over condition is finally met, a final message clearly stating who won the game is shown.
+    - Tie-break phase goes on, possibly going through other draws, until one of the opponents scores and the game over condition is met.
+When this finally happens, one last message clearly stating who won the game is shown.
 The moves-buttons disappear and a restart button pops up (also this one with feedback on hover) to invite players to enter a new game:
     ![Game Over](/assets/media/game-over.png "Game Over")

 <br>